-There are two different misfire monitoring technologies used in the 2003 MY.
+There are two different misfire monitoring technologies used in the 2004 MY.
 They are Low Data Rate (LDR) and High Data Rate (HDR).
 The LDR system is capable of meeting the FTP monitoring requirements on most engines and is capable of meeting "full-range" misfire monitoring requirements on 4-cylinder engines.
 The HDR system is capable of meeting "full-range" misfire monitoring requirements on 6 and 8 cylinder engines.
-HDR is being phased in on these engines to meet the "full-range" misfire phase-in requirements specified in the OBD-II regulations.
-By the 2003 MY all engines except the 6.8L V-10 will be "full-range" capable.
-2003 MY software has been modified to allow for detection of any misfires that occur 6 engine revolutions after initially cranking the engine.
+HDR is being phased in on these engines to meet the" full-range" misfire phase-in requirements specified in the OBD-II regulations.
+All engines except the 6.8L V-10 are "full-range" capable.
+All 2004 MY software allows for detection of any misfires that occur 6 engine revolutions after initially cranking the engine.
 This meets the new OBD-II requirement to identify misfires within 2 engine revolutions after exceeding the warm drive, idle rpm.